nf-core/sarek/docs/usage.md

 In order to use reads containing UMI tags as your initial input, you need to include `--umi_read_structure [structure]` in your parameters.

-This will enable pre-processing of the reads and UMI consensus reads calling, which will then be used to continue Sarek workflow.
-It is then recommended to skip an additional duplicate marking and base quality score recalibration.
-See [`--skip_tools`].
+This will enable pre-processing of the reads and UMI consensus reads calling, which will then be used to continue the workflow from the mapping steps.
+For post-UMI processing depending on the experimental setup, duplicate marking and base quality recalibration can be skipped with [`--skip_tools`].

 #### UMI Read Structure